"Secondary Private Applied Study" in the

 2. If you HAVE worked on campus before, you only need to complete the Student Employment Form.
 This must be done every school year for each on-campus position.
 Completed forms must be submitted in the folder on the bulletin board outside the Conservatory Dean's Office (Bibbins 113) or at the Conservatory Annex above the bookstore.
 (Hard copies of blank forms are available there as well.)

 3. Secondary pay sheets are due biweekly by noon and must be signed by you and your teacher.
 Due dates are listed on the pay sheet.
 Pay sheets are to be picked up and dropped off in the Conservatory Main Office (Bibbins 113) at the Receptionist's Desk.
 Final pay sheets are due exam week prior to break.
-Students will not be paid retro-amounts for previous semesters of teaching.

 Helpful Hint: Get final faculty signatures before final exams and BEFORE CLASSES END!
 It will be difficult to catch them for a signature after this date.